Peter Frampton

-Peter Kenneth Frampton (born 22 April 1950) is a English-American guitarist, singer and songwriter who rose to prominence as a member of the rock bands the Herd and Humble Pie.
-Later in his career Frampton found success as a solo artist.
-He has released several albums, including his breakthrough album, the live release Frampton Comes Alive!
-(1976), which spawned several hit singles and has earned 8× Platinum by the RIAA in the United States.
-He has also worked with acts such as Ringo Starr, the Who's John Entwistle, David Bowie, and both Matt Cameron and Mike McCready of Pearl Jam.
+Peter Kenneth Frampton (born 22 April 1950) is an English-American guitarist, singer, and songwriter who rose to prominence as a member of the rock bands The Herd and Humble Pie.
+Later in his career, Frampton found significant success as a solo artist.
+He has released several albums, including his breakthrough album, the live recording Frampton Comes Alive!
+(1976), which spawned several hit singles and has been certified 8× Platinum by the RIAA in the United States.
+He has also worked with various other acts such as Ringo Starr, John Entwistle of the Who, David Bowie, Joe Bonamassa, and both Matt Cameron and Mike McCready of Pearl Jam.

-Frampton is best known for such hits as "Show Me the Way", "Baby, I Love Your Way", "Do You Feel Like We Do", and "I'm in You", which remain staples of classic rock radio.
+Frampton is known for his signature hit songs "Show Me the Way", "Baby, I Love Your Way", "Do You Feel Like We Do", and "I'm in You", all of which remain staples of classic rock radio.
 He has also appeared as himself in television shows such as The Simpsons, Family Guy, and Madam Secretary.
+Frampton was inducted into the Rock and Roll Hall of Fame in 2024.

 Early life

 Peter Kenneth Frampton was born to Owen Frampton and Peggy (née ffitch) Frampton in Beckenham, Kent.
 He attended Bromley Technical High School, at which his father was a teacher and the head of the Art department.
 He first became interested in music when he was seven years old.
 Having discovered his grandmother's banjolele in the attic, he taught himself to play it, going on to later teach himself how to play guitar and piano as well.
 At the age of eight, he began taking classical music lessons.

-His early influences came from Cliff Richard & the Shadows, Buddy Holly, Eddie Cochran and later the Ventures, Jimi Hendrix and the Beatles.
-His father introduced him to the recordings of Belgian gypsy jazz guitarist Django Reinhardt.
+Frampton was influenced by late 1950s and early 1960s rock acts such as Cliff Richard and the Shadows, Buddy Holly, Eddie Cochran and later the Ventures, Jimi Hendrix and the Beatles.
+His father introduced him to the recordings of French gypsy jazz guitarist Django Reinhardt.